ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 } DpConfig;
 ~~~

-> OPEN ISSUE: Should spell out definition of `DcConfig` for various differential
+> OPEN ISSUE: Should spell out definition of `DpConfig` for various differential
 > privacy mechanisms and parameters.
 See issue
 > [#94](https://github.com/cfrg/draft-irtf-cfrg-vdaf/issues/94) for discussion.